 The Chinese labourers, that worked the gold mines near Barkerville in the early 1900s, coped with frost year-round but grew productive gardens on the terraced hillsides with bok choy, suey choy, beauty heart radishes, and shungiku (edible chrysanthemum).
 Most oriental vegetables grow well in the short season of zone 3.

-One caution, don’t begin them too early or they will bolt before the leaves develop.
+One gardening tip for chinese greens is you shouldn’t begin them too early or they will bolt before the leaves develop.
 I like to plant them in mid May as the soil begins to warm, but before the last frost.
 Provide a cloche to keep white flies and flea beetles off them in the early part of the season.
-My favorite resource for learning more about growing and cooking with Chinese greens is this one.
-(Oriental Vegetables is out of print but used copies are available.
-It’s worth hunting down if you are a zone 3 gardener.)

 Kale and Collards